<span>TFTC #6</span> Maximizing your Climbing System Efficiency

 Take the above examples and apply it to your current system, no matter how basic or advanced.
 The quest for efficiency is one that is easily obtainable if we allow ourselves the opportunity.
 There is no shortage of solutions available to us.

 We should look to make it better and increase efficiency of our climbing system, which in turn provides the opportunity to minimize wear and tear on our bodies and increase production.
-If you can make it happen, carve out some time for seminars in your area or stop by your local Vermeer Dealership.
-Take a weekend with your crew or family and attend one of the ArborFest events.
-The TCIA Expo is fast approaching and is an amazing opportunity to meet other like-minded individuals in our industry and check out the latest and greatest gear.
+If you can make it happen, carve out some time for seminars in your area.
+Take a weekend with your crew or family and attend an event link Arborfest EXPO or the TCI Expo.They're amazing opportunities to meet other like-minded individuals in our industry and check out the latest and greatest gear.
 Plenty of learning opportunities are available as well from just walking the floor, vendors, manufacturers, the demo tree and a list of seminars that cover a multitude of topics.

 Look at your system, and see if there is a way to help yourself.
 Again, swapping, adding or changing just one piece of gear can prove very worthwhile.
 Take it low and slow and have fun!